planckaero/decode_example/readme.md

     $ ./bin/encode_example 127.0.0.1 12345

 NOTE: you can run the `decode_example` in the background listening to the same port which the `encode_example` sends.
 The `decode_example` will spit out a subset of the variables in the `STATEINFO` message.

+## Docker
+A Docker implementation is available as well.
+To build:

+    $ ./docker/build_image.sh

+To run, two scripts are provided:

+    $ ./docker/run_listener.sh

+and

+   $ ./docker/run_sender.sh